WestVirgini4/Binance-BTCUSDT-Order-Book/README.md

 - **Geographic Restrictions**: Application uses Binance US API to avoid regional blocking
 - **Connection Timeouts**: Automatic reconnection handles temporary network issues
 - **Data Latency**: Normal latency is 100-200ms from Binance to display
+- **Render Service Sleep**: The backend deployed on Render may sleep after periods of inactivity.
+When accessing the live demo after inactivity, you'll see a loading screen with deployment logs as the service wakes up and reconnects to Binance

 ## Development Notes